WTCN-computational-anatomy-group/distributed-computing/README.md

 ## Future developments

-We intend to:
+We intend to allow:
-- Allow job batching, where a single job processes several "subjects".
+- job batching, where a single job processes several "subjects".
-- Allow automatic detection of RAM usage.
+- automatic detection of RAM usage.
-- Allow optimising cluster use by choosing between local and distributed processing based on the cluster load.
+- optimising cluster use by choosing between local and distributed processing based on the cluster load.
+- distributing scripts/binaries on top of Matlab functions.
+This can be helpful for working with compiled Matlab scripts.